xXleowXx/gitlab-charts/doc/advanced/external-mattermost.md

 Wait for the pods to run.
 Then, using the ingress host you specified in the configuration, access your Mattermost server.

-For additional configuration information, refer to [this guide](https://github.com/mattermost/mattermost-helm/tree/master/charts/mattermost-team-edition#configuration).
-If you experience any issues with this, please view the [Mattermost Helm Chart issue repository](https://github.com/mattermost/mattermost-helm/issues) or the [Mattermost Forum](https://forum.mattermost.org/search?q=helm).
+For additional configuration information, refer to the [Mattermost Helm configuration guide](https://github.com/mattermost/mattermost-helm/tree/master/charts/mattermost-team-edition#configuration). you experience any issues with this, please view the [Mattermost Helm Chart issue repository](https://github.com/mattermost/mattermost-helm/issues) or the [Mattermost Forum](https://forum.mattermost.org/search?q=helm).